 \subsection{Higher-order mixtures}

-In \cref{sec:main}, we have assumed that $k^\star\lesssim \log n/\log \log n.$ This assumption is justified by the minimax result for the estimation of the higher-order mixtures presented by \citep{wu2018optimal}.
+In \cref{sec:main}, we have assumed that $k^\star\lesssim \log n/\log \log n.$ This assumption is justified by the minimax result for the estimation of the higher-order mixtures presented by \cite{wu2018optimal}.
 In this section, we prove that there is a Bayesian procedure which is similar to the one considered in \cref{sec:main}, but does not assume a known upper bound of the number of components, can attain this minimax optimality.
-In this case, instead of Assumption \ref{p_a1}, we impose a milder condition given below on the prior.
+In this case, we impose a milder condition than \ref{p_a1} on the prior.